unChaz/sci-fi-5e/srd/monsters/monsters.md

 ### Legendary Creatures

 A legendary creature can do things that ordinary creatures can’t.
-It can take special actions outside its turn, and it might exert magical influence for miles around.
+It can take special actions outside its turn, and it might exert tek influence for miles around.

 If a creature assumes the form of a legendary creature, such as through a spell, it doesn’t gain that form’s legendary actions, lair actions, or regional effects.